 This is the first community report from the Counting Ourselves survey about the health and wellbeing of trans and non-binary people in Aotearoa New Zealand.
-Download a pdf of the report by clicking on the image below.
+Download a pdf of the report by clicking here or on the image below.

 This community report was released on 24 September 2019 and provides an overview of key findings from all sections of the Counting Ourselves survey.